UFFeScience/Phenomanager/README.md

 # PhenoManagerApi

-API Rest using *Spring Boot*, responsible for providing the data referring to the entities managed by the system.
+API Rest developed using *Spring Boot*, responsible for providing the data managed by the system.
-In this project, there is also a Worker service, which processes asynchronous messages regarding executions of scientific workflows, tasks, jobs and other commands that can be setup by the platform.
-For authentication *OAuth 2.0*, JWT was used.
+In this project, there is also a Worker service, which processes asynchronous messages regarding executions of scientific workflows, tasks, jobs and other commands that may be setup by the platform.
+For authentication *OAuth 2.0* and JWT was used.

 ## Setting up

-To test the project locally, simply clone the repository and import into *Eclipse* (or another IDE of your choice) as a *Gradle* project.
+To test the project locally, simply clone the repository and import into *Eclipse* (or any other IDE of your choice) as a *Gradle* project.
 After that, you will need to run the `gradle` build and run the SQLs from the *Docs / SQLs / 1.0.0* folder in your local *PostgreSQL* installation.

 ## Computational Model configuration